 - a.
 Anatomy of Skin Structure, Disorders & Diseases of the Skin, Product Chemistry of Ingredients Used in Men's Facials, Beard Shaving, Beard Designing, & Grooming Services, Types of Methods of Men's Shaving, Facial Shaving Strokes for Left Hand, or Right Hand, Health & Safety Procedures for Blood Exposure Incident, Infection Control, Equipment & Implement Tools - b.
-Skin Analysis, Contraindications of the Skin, Types of Massaging Methods of the Face, Scalp, Neck, by Hands or Massaging Electrical Devices
+Skin Analysis, Contraindications of the Skin, Types of Massaging Methods of the Face, Scalp, Neck, by Hands or Massaging Electrical Devices - c.

-- c.
 Types of Products, Cleansing of the Skin Used in Men's Facial Skin Care & Treatments - d.
 Client Consultation, Client Intake Card, Client Protection, Instruction of Prohibited Ablation / Destruction of Living Skin Tissue, Treatment Room Preparation for Men's Facial, Client Draping Methods, Sanitation & Disinfection Procedures of Skin Care Services - e.
 Types of Products, Cleansing of the Skin ,Preparation of the Skin for Shaving & Beard Designing, Types of Straight Razor Shaving Tools Used in Men's Facial Shaving Care, the 14 Shaving Strokes, Blood Exposure Procedure for Minor Skin Cuts in Shaving - f.
 Client Consultation, Client Intake Card, Client Protection, Instruction & Treatment Preparation for Men's Shave, Client Draping Methods, Sanitation & Disinfection Procedures of Skin Care Shaving Services g.
 Practical: Student Practical Procedures for Men's Basic Facials

-Sanitation / Disinfection Table Setup - Materials & Supplies Record Card Client Consultation / Contraindications Treatment Room Preparation Draping - Client Preparation/ Client Protection Pre-Skin Analysis Cleansing of the Skin Skin Analysis by use of Analysis Devices Exfoliating of the Skin Massaging Methods Mask Treatments Application of Skin Toners / Astringents Application of Moisturizing Treatments Completing the Service Cleanup, Sanitation & Disinfection Procedures h.
+Cleansing of the Skin

+Exfoliating of the Skin

+Massaging Methods

+h.
 Practical: Student Practical Procedures for Men's Shave

-Sanitation / Disinfection Table Setup - Materials & Supplies Record Card Client Consultation / Contraindications Treatment Preparation Draping - Client Preparation/ Client Protection Pre-Skin Analysis / Hair Type & Growth Analysis Cleansing of the Skin & Beard Wiping of the Skin & Beard /w Steam Towel Application of 1st Shaving Gel /or Cream & Steam Towel Removal of Steam Towel & 2nd Application of Shaving Gel / or Cream Safe & Proper Type Methods of Shaving Stroke Procedures
+Treatment Preparation

+Pre-Skin Analysis / Hair Type & Growth Analysis

+Cleansing of the Skin & Beard

+Wiping of the Skin & Beard /w Steam Towel

+Application of 1st Shaving Gel /or Cream & Steam Towel

+Removal of Steam Towel & 2nd Application of Shaving Gel / or Cream

+Safe & Proper Type Methods of Shaving Stroke Procedures

 - a.
 First Time Over Shave

 - b.
 Second Time Over Shave

 - c.
 Once Over Shave

-d.
+- d.
 Close Shave

-Safe Razor Holding Positions of Strokes Freehand, Backhand, Reverse-Freehand, Reverse-Backhand
+Safe Razor Holding Positions of Strokes - Freehand, Backhand, Reverse-Freehand, Reverse-Backhand

 Completing the Shave

 Removal of Product with Steam Towel

-Application of Skin Toners / Astringents

-Application of Moisturizing Treatments

-Completing the Service

-Cleanup, Sanitation & Disinfection Procedures

-ESTHETICIAN CURRICULUM

-(CIP CODE 12.0409, SOC CODE 39-5094.00) 600 CLOCK HOURS
+ESTHETICIAN CURRICULUM (CIP CODE 12.0409, SOC CODE 39-5094.00) 600 CLOCK HOURS

-The curriculum for students enrolled in Esthetician course shall consist of six hundred (600) clock hours of technical instruction and practical operations covering all practices of an Esthetician, pursuant to Section 7354 of the Cosmetology Act.
+The curriculum for students enrolled in the Esthetician course shall consist of six hundred (600) clock hours of technical instruction and practical operations covering all practices of an Esthetician, pursuant to Section 7354 of the Cosmetology Act.
+For the purpose of this section, technical instruction shall mean instruction by demonstration, lecture classroom participation, or examination.
+Practical operation shall mean the actual performance by the student of a "complete service on another person."
+All students are required to pass the college's final examination with a grade of not less than 85%.
+Such technical instruction and practical operations shall include: